KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp_ld/README.md

 }
 ```

-An example glTF containing an array of objects with more than one language:
+An example glTF with more than one language:

 ```json
 {